dypflying/chimestack-docs/content/en/docs/WebUI/Network/_index.md

 ---
-title: 3.5 网络资源
+title: 3.5 Network Resource
 weight: 7
-description: 本章节介绍用户网络资源管理方法（安全组、弹性网卡)
+description: This chapter introduces how to manage virtual network resources(elastic network interface and security group)
 ---